Diverse and Talented Folks on a Mission

 Following his tenure with DLS, Mr. Weber was interim Executive Director of the Downtown Denver Expeditionary (charter) School and he led start-up activities for several other charters.
 Most recently he was the principal of a language immersion charter school in Fort Collins for two years.

-In his current position, Mr. Weber runs a grant program for 18 schools in Stapleton and surrounding neighborhoods.
-He provides technical support to nonprofits and schools, helps lead a new DPS Innovation Zone of four International Baccalaureate schools in northeast Denver and works on Foundation communications needs.
+In his current position, Mr. Weber runs a grant program for schools in Stapleton and surrounding neighborhoods.
+He provides technical support to nonprofits and schools, helps lead a new DPS Innovation Zone of four International Baccalaureate schools and two others in northeast Denver and leads the Foundation's communications work.

 Prior to joining the Foundation, Mr. Weber was an award-winning reporter for the Rocky Mountain News for 10 years covering education and Denver City Hall (the Rocky was Colorado’s largest daily paper prior to closing in 2009).
 He also worked for the Denver Post and Colorado Springs Gazette Telegraph.